-Michael GreenstoneThe Milton Friedman Professor in Economics; Director, Energy Policy Institute at Chicago, University of Chicago
+Michael GreenstoneThe Milton Friedman Professor in Economics and the College; Director of the Becker Friedman Institute; Director of the Energy Policy Institute at Chicago, University of Chicago

 U.S. Congress Joint Economic Committee